pbnath/kubernetes-the-hard-way/practice-questions-answers/cluster-maintenance/backup-etcd/etcd-backup-and-restore.md

 As a result, the only required option for the restore command is the **--data-dir**.
 # 4. Modify /etc/kubernetes/manifests/etcd.yaml

 Update ETCD POD to use the new hostPath directory `/var/lib/etcd-from-backup` by modifying the pod definition file at `/etc/kubernetes/manifests/etcd.yaml`.
+Don't forget to change the "--data-dir=/var/lib/etcd-from-backup".
 When this file is updated, the ETCD pod is automatically re-created as this is a static pod placed under the `/etc/kubernetes/manifests` directory.

 Update volumes and volume mounts to point to new path